What Is The Gottman Method, And How Effective Is It In Relationship Counseling?

 Trying The Gottman Method For Relationship Counseling

 If you are interested in starting couples counseling with your partner and want to use the Gottman Method, be sure to find a therapist who specializes in the approach.
-Considering the method is so popular amongst couples, it will be very easy to find a therapist who is knowledgeable about John and Julie Gottman's approach.
+Considering the method is so popular amongst couples, it will be very easy to find a knowledgeable therapist about John and Julie Gottman’s approach.